 “No.” When she told him about Monday night he had asked if she had seen Elicia’s car in the area.
 They had ended up having a row.
 ‘Why would my sister watch me?’ was the question she asked over and over.
 Her sister seemed to have changed her ways – spending time in London, out of the way, and telling Anu she had never meant to hurt Idriss.
 Anu was hopeful that soon enough her sister would be brave enough to ask him to forgive her, although she wasn’t confident that he would grant that forgiveness.

 “Aisha, come to the Limo.
 You look shaken up.”

 “Give me a second.
 I can’t move my legs yet.”

 “You shouldn’t have left without me.”

 “You were busy.
-I didn’t want to ruin your moment with your girlfriend.”
+I didn’t want to ruin your moment with your girl.”

 Elicia watched from the shelter of the bus stop.
 Her face was wet but she couldn’t tear herself away from them – her husband carrying her sister, the way he used to carry her upstairs.
 She tried to ignore her pain but since he sent her a message last week, telling her he wanted a divorce, sleep had deserted her.
 She felt nothing but the gnawing pain of someone ripping something away from her.

-Before she left for London, she visited her sister to mend their relationship.
+Before she left for London, she’d visited her sister to mend their relationship.
 Silly of her to think this would prevent the woman from trying to steal her husband.

 How could she get him back now?